-The 2150 measures liquid level and average stream velocity, and calculates the flow rate and total flow.
-The liquid level and velocity measurements are read from an attached AV Sensor that is placed in the flow stream.
-Flow rate calculations are performed internally using the measured parameters from the AV Sensor.
-Additionally, the AV Module can measure its input voltage - a service feature.
+The 2110 measures liquid level and calculates the flow rate and total flow.
+The liquid level measurements are read from an attached ultrasonic sensor that is mounted over the flow stream.
+Flow rate calculations are performed internally using the measured parameters from the sensor.
+Additionally, the 2110 can measure its input voltage - a service feature.

-The 2150 is designed to provide durable operation with only a minimal amount of routine maintenance, all of which may be performed in the field.
-Typically, the AV Module and its AV Sensor will only require that you keep the stream free from excessive debris, and replace or recharge spent desiccant and batteries.
+The 2110 is designed to provide durable operation with only a minimal amount of routine maintenance, all of which may be performed in the field.
+Typically, the 2110 and its sensor will only require that you keep the stream free from excessive debris, and replace spent desiccant and batteries.

-Sections 2.2.1 through 2.2.6 describe the module and sensor in greater detail.
+Sections 2.2.1 through 2.2.3 describe the module and sensor in greater detail.